bbkane/fling/README.md

 As a tradeoff, fling's codebase is simpler. fling compiles to a single binary and contains fewer lines of code.
 It's very easy to understand what fling will do for a particular invocation: fling prints out (in color!) what it plans to link/unlink and asks you (by default) before continuing.

+## Project Status (2025-06-14)

+Basically complete!
+I use `fling` for my dotfiles, which seems to work great; and I'm happy with the balance between features and simplicity.
+I'm watching issues; please open one for any questions and especially BEFORE submitting a Pull request.

 ## Install

 - [Homebrew](https://brew.sh/): `brew install bbkane/tap/fling`